axsemantics/rohrpost/README.rst

 **`rohrpost` is still very much a WIP project.
 Its interface and structure may still be subject to unpredictable changes.**

 `rohrpost` is a simple WebSocket protocol.
-It is designed to work with Django_ using Channels_ but will interface with every base service implementing the ASGI_ specification (which, at the moment, is mostly Channels_ with Daphne_).
+It works very well with Django_ using Channels_ but will interface with every base service implementing the ASGI_ specification (which, at the moment, is mostly Channels_ with Daphne_).